richardgaywood/paydata.org/content/sprawlrunners/magic/summoning/summoning_traditions.md

 Hermetic mages can summon elementals of the four classic elements: fire, earth, air, water.
 Each spirit exists at lesser, common, and greater levels.

-Compared with other spirits, elementals are somewhat dreary.
+Compared with other spirits, elementals are somewhat... dreary.
 They lack intellectual curiosity and are easily confused by unexpected situations.
+They also seem to have no capacity for boredom, and will carry out the most rote of repeated tasks without seeming complaint or irritation.
 Hermetic mages treat them as mere servants, and elementals seem content in that role.

 Elementals have stats and abilities as per Sprawlrunners.

 ## Shamans

 Shaman spirits take the form of nature spirits.
 Shamans treat them with great reverence and  respect.
-Nature spirits are more independent than elements but can be capricious, however, and sometimes have their own ideas and agendas.
+Nature spirits are more independent than elementals but can be capricious, and sometimes have their own ideas and agendas.

 Nature spirits have stats and abilities as per Sprawlrunners.
 Note that nature spirits can ignore 2 points of casting penalties when in their home environment.

+Note also that Sprawlrunners RAW uses "Focus" as the spellcasting skill for spirits.
+For technical reasons related to FoundryVTT, it's easier to rename this to "Magic", so it's the same name as everyone else uses.

 ## Attuned summoners